 Travel SIM – Your Best Option

 My personal money saving tip for most travel destinations is to pass on your cell provider’s international travel plan and go for a SIM card instead.
-A SIM card saves on roaming and data charges while keeping you completely connected.
-TravelSIM is my top choice because its prepaid (providing cost control), works in over 170 countries and incoming calls and messages are free.
+A SIM card saves on data and roaming charges and keeps you connected.
+TravelSIM is my first choice because its prepaid, works in most countries and there’s no cost for incoming calls and messages.
 You buy it online and it’s delivered within a couple of days.
 You also get great “bars” in destination (cell reception) because you’re using a local telecom provider.
 Make sense?

 The small challenge here is installing the SIM card.
 You’ll need to remove your current SIM card and insert your TravelSIM card.
 It’s easy – use a pin to open the SIM card slot (a thumb tack or paper clip both work); take out your current SIM card; put in the new SIM card, and Voila!
 Your phone will need to be “unlocked” for the new card to work (if it’s locked, the new SIM card won’t work).
 Contact your service provider or a cell phone unlocking service.

 If by chance you didn’t buy a SIM card in advance, you can still buy when you arrive in destination (at the airport, train station or bus station).
 Just look for a store that sells SIM cards.
 The cards will be cheap and in many cases an employee will insert the SIM card for you.